roseengineering/rfnetwork/README.md

 ```

-If you want to reverse the network, say to match the input of an amplifier, use the
+If you want to reverse the network, say to match the input of a (high input impedance) amplifier, use the
 --reverse option.